-Pain medicines can cause constipation, so make sure you are eating some high-fiber foods and drinking plenty of water (8 to 10 glasses a day).
+Pain medicines can cause constipation, so make sure you are eating some high-fiber foods and drinking plenty of water.
 Antibiotics can cause diarrhea.
-If this happens, try eating yogurt with live cultures or taking psylium (Metamucil).
+If this happens, try eating yogurt with live cultures or taking psyllium (Metamucil).

-Give yourself some time to heal.
+Give yourself time to heal.
 For about a week, avoid strenuous activities, heavy lifting, jogging, or swimming.
 You may gradually resume normal activities, such as walking, driving, and sexual activity, when you are ready.
-Do NOT drive if you are taking narcotic medications.
+Do not drive if you are taking narcotic medications.